 AHE106 (CNA Practicum) - one credit

-The internship is a total of 24 clinical hours (three days of eight hours of clinical experience, including an orientation and conference time.)
+The internship is a total of 24 clinical hours (three days of eight hours of clinical experience, including a one hour lunch).
 This training will always be conducted on weekends and/or holidays beginning after the eighth week of the semester.
 Students sign up in groups of 10 following their medical clearance.

 The 24-hour CNA practicum is held in a facility that has an agreement with Bunker Hill Community College and the Health Science Division of Allied Health Programs.

 Will I get a BHCC Certificate if I complete the classes that fulfill the Nurse Aide/Home Health Aide curriculum?